intelligent-username/Similarity-Metrics/README.md

 ## Applications

 In many different applications, embeddings are created, wherein complex data are mapped to vectors.
-The distances between these vectors is then used in decision-making (for example, k nearest neighbours).
+The distances between these vectors are then used in decision-making (for example, k nearest neighbours).

 This project should help the reader build an intuition to bridge the gap between geometric grounding and real-world utility.